ayushanand18/ayushanand18/README.md

 + writing a weekly blog of thoughts into tech, stem, nature and mankind - read me on Medium.

 ## Projects I'm working on 👨‍💻
-+ working on an open-source python package for Open Ocean data.
++ helping maintain an open-source python package for [Open Ocean Data](https://github.com/iobis/pyobis)
-+ working with an NGO to implement a code for good project against child abuse.
++ working on a Drawin Core Data Visualization [python package](https://github.com/marinebon/py-dwc-viz)

 ## Things I did previously 🔎
++ worked on an open-source python package for Open Ocean data.
++ worked with an NGO to implement a code for good project against child abuse.
 + built a web-based chatbot that can help reduce unreported abuses.
 + built a blockchain powered to tool to track hospital beds and ventilators in COVID19 hospitals.
 + built a deep learning FasterRCNN model on underwater image data from the Great Barrier Reef to distinguish COTS.